skidaim/WindowsActivationFix/README.md

 # WindowsActivationFix
 Cleaners and spoofers not only remove activation, but often make it impossible to activate again.

-The .bat file is the main tool.
+The Activation.bat file is the main tool.

-Use the .exe version if the .bat doesn't work'
+Use Activation.bat.exe version if the Activation.bat doesn't work

 Activation.cpp is the source to Activation.exe